 A young monk came to the wise tea master Lao Cha and asked him:

-– Sensei, every time I sit down to meditate I’m falling asleep.
+– Sensei, every time I sit down to meditate, I’m falling asleep.
 But if I drink coffee, I get restless.
-Spending my days studying I feel that I’m lacking vitamins and energy and it becomes harder and harder for me to concentrate on Buddha’s teachings.
+Spending my days studying, I feel that I lack vitamins and energy, and it becomes harder and harder for me to concentrate on Buddha’s teachings.

-Our ceremonial grade matcha has a smooth texture, as well as a savory umami flavor, which makes it an ideal choice for indulging in relaxation.
+Ceremonial grade matcha has a smooth texture and a savory umami flavor, making it an ideal choice for indulging in relaxation.
 We recommend you to prepare ceremonial grade matcha in the traditional ceremonial manner called cha no yu, using a chawan and a bamboo tea whisk.

 - Start slowly adding water of about 175-185ºF / 80-85ºC

 - Using a chasen (the whisk), whisk vigorously in a zigzag (but not circular) motion.
 Do not scratch the bottom of the chawan.
 Keep whisking until all the powder is dissolved and the tea is frothy.
 To achieve a better result, keep turning the chawan counterclockwise while whisking.